NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Change in current direction demands fresh clinical trial and validation

-Out-of-context use of the Smart Cables
+Users rebuffed the use of Smart Cables when out-of-context

 Why the pain of two missing connector sockets to gain the use of just one flexible socket?